TovaGit/ChineseAuction/README.md

    - Open your SQL server management tool.
    - Execute the `initial_setup.sql` file to create the database schema and populate it with initial data.
    - In the Program file update the `ConnectionStrings` section with your actual database connection string:

-3. **Run the Server and Client**:
-   - Ensure the server is running and the client can connect to it for testing and development.

 ## Contributing